The social sector can’t let the COVID crisis go to waste

 Through it all, our sense of time is thrown off.
 Is this a moment for speed or for patience?
 The pandemic has left the world of nonprofits and charitable giving with acute challenges and difficult questions.
 Does our nonprofit lay off staff now to save our organization’s future?
 Should our foundation draw more from our endowment to increase current grantmaking?
 Should we shift our organization’s strategy to focus on immediate needs or continue our long-term plans?

-Each of these is a question about time during a period when many organizations have little time to waste: Most American nonprofits have only enough liquidity to maintain operations for a few months.
+Each of these is a question about time during a period when many organizations can’t let the COVID crisis go to waste: Most American nonprofits have only enough liquidity to maintain operations for a few months.

 4 guiding principles